 These animals are named after the shape of their nose, also known as a rostrum or proboscis, which resembles that of an elephants’ trunk.
 These Pinnipeds are the second largest seal in the world, second to the southern elephant seal.
 It is a part of the Phocid or true seal family, as it has no external ear flaps and moves on land, less than gracefully, by flopping around on its belly.

 Northern Elephant seals are incredibly deep divers and it is assumed that they do not feed in water less than 200m (800ft) deep.
-Their prefered prey include squid, rays, sharks and certain ratfish species.
+Their preferred prey include squid, rays, sharks and certain ratfish species.

 Dimorphism – This marine mammal has the largest phenotypic (physical) difference between the sexes of any other in the world.
 The male’s well developed nose or rostrum is a clear distinction that it is a mature male.
 The other clear characteristic is their actual, overall size – males are up to eight times larger than the mature females!
 This phenotypic (physical) difference between the sexes of the same species is known as dimorphism.
-Elephant seals have the largest!

 In the early 20th century, elephant seals were hunted almost to extinction for their blubber, specifically for lamp oil.
 It is assumed that the population was reduced to around 100 Northern Elephant Seals around the 1900’s.
 However, today's population exceeds 100,000 seals along the North-eastern Pacific coastline.
 A great conservational story!